krendabest/krendabest/README.md

 I am currently working at RMIT University on quantum devices, I primarily work with MATLAB and Python.
 My passion is renewable energy, so I may have projects related to this also.
 Also, my friend Kyla and I are learning how to use git - so we may have some random other projects too.
+Welcome :)